The Practice

 Wisdom through subtraction.
 What you refuse shapes you as much as what you choose.

-The carriage must be roadworthy.
-The horse must be willing.
-The driver must be awake.
+The body must be strong.
+The mind must be clear.
+The spirit must know its direction.

 Kheshig does not offer three separate paths.
 It offers one practice with three expressions.
 You do not choose between Body, Mind, and Spirit — you tend to all three, daily, without urgency, for as long as you are alive.
-That is the Fourth Way applied to ordinary life.
+That is Shin-gi-tai applied to ordinary life.

 See all programs